kragen/dercuano/markdown/flat-dict-lang.md

 between keys and values — the values are just the labels after the level where your query stopped traversing edges.
 Also, the keys need not be unique.
-(They may or may not be sequenced; those are different variants of the model.)
+(They may or may not be sequenced; those are different variants of the data model.)

 Suppose we try to use this approach for our homoiconic language, although using parentheses rather than indentation to indicate side branches — the above graph comes out as `time (real 0m1.694s) (user 0m1.524s) sys 0m0.168s`.

+The grammar here is something like

+    tree ::= [ \n]* ("(" tree [ \n]* ")" | [-A-Za-z0-9*]+) tree | ε

+Here the three alternatives amount to three different ways to grow a
+tree: by branching it, by extending a branch by a segment, and by terminating a branch.
+This apparently has one more alternative than the original `sexp` grammar given above, but this is an illusion; the `sexp` grammar contained `sexp*`, which hides an alternative in its Kleene closure.

+### A homoiconic language using edge-labeled graphs? ###

-In a sense, this is just the Lisp cons rotated 90°: nesting is the default and parentheses turn it off!
-But let’s say that the sequence of branches is not important, so it’s equivalent to say `time (user 0m1.524s) (sys 0m0.168s) real 0m1.694s`.
+In a sense, this is similar to the Lisp cons rotated 90°: nesting (car) is the default and parentheses turn it off!
+But let’s say that the sequence of branches is not important, so the above example is equivalent to say `time (user 0m1.524s) (sys 0m0.168s) real 0m1.694s`.

+#### Sequencing is now easy, but what do expressions look like? ####

-Now we could use sequencing not only for imperative statement sequences but also for argument lists.
-And the label leading us into an expression node can be the variant tag that tells the interpreter unambiguously how to handle that expression — or, as in Common Lisp, either an identifier of a special form or the name of a function.
+With this approach, we could use sequencing not only for imperative statement sequences but also for argument lists.
+A sequence of statements might look like `(some action) ; (some other action) ; a third action`, with `;` edges connecting the sequence of statement nodes.

+And the problem we previously had with difficulty determining what operation to invoke is gone — the label leading us into an expression node can be the variant tag that tells the interpreter unambiguously how to handle that expression — or, as in Common Lisp, either an identifier of a special form or the name of a function.
-This suggests that, as in Forth, variables are just zero-argument functions, but in this case — unlike in Forth — they can look to see if they’re being invoked with arguments, such as maybe `=`.
+This suggests that, as in Forth, variables (and perhaps constants) are just zero-argument functions, but in this case — unlike in Forth — they can look to see if they’re being invoked with arguments, such as maybe `=`.
 (And you can of course have a FUNCALL function as in Common Lisp or a `value`